ogra/effetune/readme.md

 1. Configuration:
    - Connect your audio interface to your computer
-   - Launch EffeTune
+   - Open EffeTune in a browser
-   - Select your audio interface as the input source
+   - Select your audio interface as the input source in the browser
    - Configure your browser's audio output to your audio interface
    - Your audio interface now functions as a multi-effects processor:
      * Input: Your CD player, network player, or other audio source